Diabetes and chemotherapy

 This is called a hypoglycaemic attack.

-You and your doctor might need to plan chemotherapy a bit more carefully than would be necessary if you weren’t diabetic.
-Some chemotherapy combinations include steroids and these might upset your sugar balance.
-It might be a good idea for you and your cancer doctor to talk to your diabetes specialist.
+You and your doctor might need to plan chemotherapy a bit more carefully if you are diabetic.
+Some chemotherapy combinations include steroids and these might upset your blood sugar.
+Your doctor might ask you to have a blood test to check your sugar levels before you start treatment.

 Types of diabetes